Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Remove-AzTrafficManagerIpAddressRange.md

 ### -TrafficManagerEndpoint
 Specifies a local **TrafficManagerEndpoint** object.
 This cmdlet modifies this local object.
-To obtain a **TrafficManagerEndpoint** object, use the Get-AzureRmTrafficManagerEndpoint or New-AzureRmTrafficManagerEndpoint cmdlet.
+To obtain a **TrafficManagerEndpoint** object, use the Get-AzTrafficManagerEndpoint or New-AzTrafficManagerEndpoint cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.TrafficManager.Models.TrafficManagerEndpoint